Ultrasonic Brews,

 Quick & Easy Drink Prep

 Our drinks can be made hot or cold.
-To make a cup (8 oz.), simply add a shot (1 oz.) of brew.
-It can also be added to existing beverages to enhance flavor.
+To make a cup (8 oz.), simply add a tablespoon (.5 oz) of the concentrate to hot or cold water.
+It can also be added to existing beverages to enhance flavor and mitigate bitterness.

-Our drinks are good for at least 4 months stored in the fridge, opened or closed, from the manufacture date.
-This process removed oxygen and other gases from the solution, greatly enhancing shelf stability.
+Our drinks are good for 1 year stored in the fridge from the manufacture date.
+This process removes oxygen and other gases from the solution, greatly enhancing shelf stability.

 Varied amounts of coffee added